Jummit/customizable-ui/README.md

 Add `window.tscn` scenes for every panel you need, set the `title` and add the content as child nodes.
 Then use nested `Split` - and `TabContainers` to arrange them. `SplitContainers` only support two children.

+Make sure to enable "Drag To Rearrange" on `TabContainers`, because otherwise they can't be dragged.

 ## How It Works

 The `window_drag_receiver` scene is necesarry to allow dropping of window data at any position on screen.
 It is only visible when the drag data is a window.